Q: Do you have a mask requirement?

 Q: Do at-home rapid tests count as acceptable proof for a 72-hour negative test?

 A: No. Effective Jan 5, 2022 Amsterdam Bar & Hall has ceased to accept at-home/rapid tests as proof of a negative test result.
+Only results from PCR (saliva) tests will be accepted.

 Q: Where can I get a free COVID-19 test or vaccine ahead of the show?